-Wondering what food trends to capitalize on this holiday season?
+Wondering what new food trends to capitalize on this year?

 We’ve got you covered.

-As this year draws to a close, it’s only fitting to highlight some of the hottest holiday food trends.
-These include everything from trendy foods to cooking practices, and reflect changing attitudes toward health and the world we live in.
+As this year draws to a close, it’s only fitting to highlight some of the hottest new food trends.
+These include everything from trendy foods to cooking practices, and reflect new and changing attitudes toward health and the world we live in.

-By taking advantage of these trends, you can position your restaurant as newsworthy, make sure you remain relevant among rising competition, and become even more profitable.
+By taking advantage of these current food trends and following the latest restaurant industry statistics, you can position your restaurant as newsworthy, make sure you remain relevant among rising competition, and become even more profitable.

 But, also keep in mind: just because something is trendy and dominating food news doesn’t mean it’s right for your restaurant.

-That’s why we’ll also walk through three essential questions you should ask to determine whether adding a current food trend is worth it for you.
-Plus, check out our bonus section of upcoming food trends to watch out for in the coming year.
+That’s why we’ll also walk through three essential questions you should ask to determine whether adding one of these current food trends is worth it for you.
+Plus, check out our bonus section of trending food and upcoming popular ideas to watch out for.

 Ready?
 Let’s get started.

-Not sure if a food trend is right for your restaurant?
+Not sure if a trending food is right for your restaurant?